xiaojzhu/cse512-hw3/README.md

    * sorting: 4 hours+ (failed)
    * layout, legend, titles and other polishing work in CSS: 5 hours

-* What aspects took the most time.
+* Setting up the development environment took a lot of time because we didn't know how to phrase our questions for search.
+Development took the most amount of time.

 <!--
 - text box of occupation name in paral. coord.